 Trauma and Treatment

 Because trauma can be experienced in so many unique ways the best treatment for it is one that is tailor-made for the individual that has experienced the trauma(s).
 Denver Psychologist, Dr. Shaayestah Merchant understands how painful and isolating it can be to experience and survive a traumatic event.
-At Essential Dialogues LLC, we specialize in providing culturally competent, respectful, trauma-informed care to adolescents, teenagers, and adults.
+At Essential Dialogues LLC, we specialize in providing culturally responsive, respectful, trauma-informed care.

-While there is some debate about the type of events that can be considered traumatic, Dr. Shaayestah Merchant at Essential Dialogues LLC believes that an event or events that psychologically overwhelm(s) an individual and her/his capacity to cope is one inclusive definition of a traumatic event.
-Some examples of traumatic events include sexual assault, motor-vehicle accidents, loss of a loved one, medical procedures including birthing experiences, loss of health status, physical abuse/assault, violence (domestic and otherwise), emotional abuse, childhood sexual abuse, significant bullying experiences, military combat, etc.
+At Essential Dialogues LLC we understand trauma as an event or events that psychologically overwhelm(s) an individual and their capacity to cope.
+Some examples of traumatic events include sexual assault, attachment trauma, motor-vehicle accidents, loss of a loved one, medical procedures including birthing experiences, loss of health status, physical abuse/assault, violence (domestic and otherwise), emotional abuse, childhood sexual abuse, significant bullying experiences, military combat, etc.

 At Essential Dialogues LLC our trauma specialists will provide you just the safe and comforting environment you need to heal from whatever trauma you have experienced.
 We will take the time to understand your unique experience of the trauma(s) as well as its impact and work collaboratively with you to come up with a treatment plan that works for you.
 Dr. Shaayestah Merchant has been trained in and practices Eye Movement Desensitization Reprocessing (EMDR), a widely researched technique for treating trauma.
 EMDR can be a part of your treatment plan if you choose it.